vexide/website/src/pages/docs/program-structure.md

 use vexide::prelude::*;
 ```

 This piece of code brings vexide's *prelude* module into scope.
 All that this does is import a bunch of commonly used types for you, so you don't have to type their full name every time.
-For example, you can simply use `Motor` rather than `vexide::devices::smart::Motor`.
+For example, you can simply use `Motor` rather than `vexide::devices::smart::motor::Motor`.

 # The Program Entrypoint